 The total cost of my Kanchenjunga trek was $2,000 compared to a cost of around $3,000 for a group trek.
 Other advantages of doing the Kanchenjunga trek by myself meant that I could determine my itinerary, choose the tea houses, have a room to myself and have plenty of space in vehicles.

 Most nights I had the company of other trekkers and wasn't restricted to being with the other members of a group.
-I have been on 2 camping group treks in Nepal but I would never do a lodge group trek.
+I have been on 2 camping group treks in Nepal but I would never do a lodge trek with a group.

 I could have reduced my costs by not having so many hot drinks and not ordering boiled water for the cold mornings.
 I didn't bother as the cost wasn't that material and it improved my enjoyment of the Kanchenjunga trek.